wingyiu/pinyin.py/README.md

     Origin:      Author:cleverdeng      E-mail:clverdeng@gmail.com (not reachable)

     forked by QingfengXia based on v0.9:
-                   (1)renamed class name from PinYin to Pinyin (2) for easy deployment, just copy pinyin.py and word.data into a folder/site-packages (3) add encoding support, or it will not work for windows cmd prompt!
+                   (1)renamed class name from PinYin to Pinyin, (2)dict file "word.data"  is  renamed  as "pinyin.data" (3) add encoding support, or it will not work for windows cmd prompt!
                    (4) move load_word() (renamed as loaddict() ) into __init__(), to make API concise
                    (5) word.data  "ord(UNICODE)= list of pinyin", for quick loading and human readable check why some unicode has multiple pinyin units???
-                   (6) word.data  is  renamed  as "pinyin.data"

     installation:
                    copy the two files:  pinyin.py, pinyin.data , into your project folder, or under $PYTHONPATH